tomsquest/docker-radicale/README.md

 First install the test dependencies

-`pip install --user -r requirements.txt`
+`pip install --user -r requirements-test.txt`

 To run the tests (your user will need to be a member of the `docker` group)